-Effect of EENL on ulcer index and ulcer inhibition The effects of EENL on ulcer index and inhibition are reported in Table 1.
-Ulcer index in the ulcer control group was significantly (P < 0.05) increased as compared to compared normal control group.
-The severity of ethanol-induced gastric ulcer was significantly (P < 0.05) reduced by pretreatment with EENL (250 and 500mg/kg) or omeprazole.
-The extract exhibited a dose-dependent inhibition against ulceration in rats.
+Effect of EENL on ulcer index and ulcer inhibition

+The effects of EENL on ulcer index and inhibition are reported in Table 1.
+Ulcer index in the ulcer control group was significantly (P < 0.05) increased as compared to compared vehicle control group.
+The severity of ethanol-induced gastric ulcer was significantly (P < 0.05) reduced by pretreatment with EENL or omeprazole.
+The extract exhibited a dosedependent inhibition against ulceration in rats.
 However, maximum inhibition was observed in omeprazole pretreated group, which was similar to the 500 mg/kg EENL.